-Analysis: Explaining the Seahawks’ franchise tag options with Geno Smith
+Analysis: Explaining the Seahawks’ franchise tag options for Geno Smith

 If Smith were given this tag, he could continue to talk to other teams but the Seahawks could match any offer and receive two first-round draft picks as compensation if he signed elsewhere, which would seem extremely unlikely.

 Some have speculated Seattle could also use the transition tag on Smith.
-That tag is a one-year deal for the average of the top 10 players at quarterback and give the Seahawks the right to match any offer, but does not offer any compensation if they chose not to match and Smith signed elsewhere.
+That tag is a one-year deal for the average of the top 10 players at quarterback and give the Seahawks the right to match any offer, but it does not offer any compensation if they chose not to match and Smith signed elsewhere.
 The projected salary of the transition tag is $29.5 million.

 But a team using the tag hardly stops the process.

-At that point, teams have until July 15 to work out a long-term deal with a player, if given the nonexclusive tag, the most likely scenario that most see for Seattle and Smith if the Seahawks were to use it.
+At that point, teams have until July 15 to work out a long-term deal with a player if given the nonexclusive tag, the most likely scenario that most see for Seattle and Smith if the Seahawks were to use it.

 If no deal is reached, then the player would have to play on the tag (or, just sit out, as Pittsburgh’s Le’Veon Bell did in 2018, though that didn’t work out so well).